FantasyNitroGEN/visallo/web/war/src/main/webapp/js/README.md

 File: `app.js`

 The case view of Visallo is the default view.
-It contains the main application, with a graph, map, detail pane, and ancillary panes.
+It contains the main application, with a graph, map, Element Inspector, and ancillary panes.

 If the fragment identifier contains `#w=`, the user is prompted to add entities to their case after load.